-- 7.9.1.
-The Liverpool Street area stretches from the City border with Shoreditch to the north east, to the Barbican and Culture Mile to the west and the City Cluster to the south.
-It is an area that will experience extensive change with the opening of the Elizabeth Line in 2019 and the completion of significant new office floorspace and retail and leisure facilities which are currently under construction or progressing through the planning process. - 7.9.2.
-Liverpool Street is the gateway to the City for the East Anglia as well as being a multi-line tube station.
-The Elizabeth Line will provide fast, easy access from the west including the West End, Heathrow and beyond, linked to Moorgate station which already serves stations to the north of London.
-The increase in passengers and pedestrians in this area facilitated by the Elizabeth Line brings challenges and opportunities: challenges in terms of additional people on already heavily used streets; opportunities in terms of increased accessibility for businesses and greater demand for the growing retail and leisure sector. - 7.9.3.
-The area provides as a gateway to 'Tech City' focussed on Old Street, Shoreditch and Spitalfields, and there are further opportunities to develop techrelated activity in the City and its fringes.
-Facilitating office space suitable for such businesses - affordable, collaborative, and available for short periods of time - will enhance the local business eco-system and strengthen the City's reputation as a centre for start-ups and the tech industry.
-Links could be further developed between the creativity of the Culture Mile and Tech City, enhancing the creative eco-system.
+- 7.9.1 The Liverpool Street area stretches from the City boundary border with Shoreditch to in the north east, to the Barbican and Culture Mile-Finsbury Circus to in the west and the City Cluster to the south.
+It provides a key routefrom Liverpool Street Station to the Barbican and Culture Mile.
+It is an areathat will experience extensive change with the opening of the Elizabeth Line in 2019 and the completion of significant new office floorspace and retail and leisure facilities which are currently under construction or progressing through the planning process. - 7.9.2 Liverpool Street is the gateway to the City for the East Anglia as well as being a multi-line tube station.
+The Elizabeth Line will provide fast, easy access from the west including from the West End, Heathrow and beyond, linked to Moorgate station which already serves stations to the north of London.
+The increase in passengers and pedestrians in this area facilitated by the Elizabeth Line brings challenges and opportunities: challenges in terms of additional people on already heavily used streets; opportunities in terms of increased accessibility for businesses and greater demand for the growing retail and leisure sector. - 7.9.3 The area provides as is a gateway to 'Tech City' focussed on Old Street, Shoreditch and Spitalfields, and there are further opportunities to develop techrelated activity in the City and its fringes.
+Facilitating office space suitable for such businesses affordable, collaborative, and available for short periods of time will enhance the local business office eco-system and strengthen the City's reputation as a centre for incubators, start-ups and the tech industry and Fintech sectors.
+Links could be further developed between the creativity ofthe Culture Mile and Tech City, enhancing the creative eco-system.

-Strategic Policy S25: Liverpool Street
+Strategic Policy S26: Liverpool Street

-The City Corporation will enhance the Moorgate-Liverpool Street area to take advantage of the opportunities presented by the opening of the Elizabeth Line and the redevelopment of the Broadgate Estate by:
+The City Corporation will enhance the Moorgate-Liverpool Street area to take advantage of the opportunities presented by good public transport accessibility. the opening of the Elizabeth Line and restoration of Finsbury Circus. and the redevelopment and refurbishment of the Broadgate Estate by:

-- Accommodating the increased footfall by enhancing walking routes, improving wayfinding and by maintaining and enhancing links to the Highwalk network. - Providing active frontages and clear signposting that reflects the area's position as a gateway to the Culture Mile. - Encouraging the development of flexible and collaborative office space to meet the needs of potential start-ups, businesses growth and the development of the tech eco-system.
-Collaboration between creative industries in Culture Mile and emerging tech industries will be promoted. - Facilitating linkages between business, the creative sector and educational institutions.
+- accommodating the increased footfall by maintaining and enhancing walking routes within, to and from the area, including routes to the City Cluster, and improving wayfinding and by maintaining and enhancing links to the Highwalk network; - providing active frontages and clear signposting that reflects the area's position as a gateway to the Culture Mile;

-- Supporting additional retail provision in the Moorgate/Liverpool Street Principal Shopping Centre and encouraging the extension of retail and leisure activities into the evenings and weekends, while managing the potential impacts associated with the night-time economy. - Enhancing the environment of, and routes to, Petticoat Lane Market and links to Whitecross Street and Spitalfields markets. - Improving the safety and capacity of pedestrian routes around Moorgate and Liverpool Street Elizabeth Line stations, and between the stations and key destinations, including Culture Mile and the City Cluster.
+- encouraging the development of flexible and collaborative office space to meetthe needs of potential start-ups, businesses growth and the development of the tech and fintech eco-system.
+Collaborationbetween creative industries in Culture Mile and emerging techindustries will be promoted; - facilitating linkages between business, the creative sector and educationalinstitutions; - supporting additional retail provision in the Moorgate/Liverpool Street PrincipalShopping Centre and encouraging the extension of retail and leisure activities into the evenings and weekends, while managing the potential impacts associated with the night-time economy; - enhancing the environment of public realm and walking, and routes to, Petticoat Lane Market, working in partnership with the London Borough ofTower Hamlets, and the links to Whitecross Street and Spitalfields markets; and - delivering a high-quality public realm with additional publicly accessibleopen space and increased greenery: - supporting improvements to the accessibility and capacity of Liverpool Street Station, including enhancing step free access and improving entrypoints; and - improving the safety and capacity of pedestrian routes around Moorgate andLiverpool Street Elizabeth Line stations, and between the stations and key destinations, including Culture Mile, Tech City and the City Cluster.